 ***Do you find this baby swan as adorable as I do?
 Wondering where to get free images that are also public domain?

 This website is the answer for you!

-For me, the pros far out-weight the cons.
+For me, the pros far out-weigh the cons.

 This is so simple.
-Once you have the projector mounted, charged, and hooked up to your phone, tablet, or laptop, just hold the on/off button down until the light turns green.
+Once the projector is mounted, charged, and hooked to your phone, tablet, or laptop, just hold the on/off button down until the light turns green.

 Once your delicious sugar cookie (these two links will open in a new window for you so you don't lose your place: the best cookie recipe here) is iced with that mouth-watering royal icing, (superior royal icing recipe here, or if you need to use a glaze recipe, it's here) line it up under the projector.